 This was a welcome surprise.
 Companies quickly realized that cybersecurity had to be a top priority when preparing employees to work remotely.
 Respondents were asked to rank their remote work priorities, and the results were encouraging.
 Cybersecurity Measures were a top priority, followed by Collaboration Tools at a close second.
 Less important to companies were Professional Services, Cloud-Based Document Sharing, and Distributed Data Protection.

 Cybersecurity took a key role in helping these companies learn how to still safely function with a distributed workforce.
 In fact, 85% of respondents reported that cybersecurity is extremely important or more important than it was before the pandemic.

 Wickr: the Ideal Collaboration Tool to Keep Your Remote Workforce Secure

 When prioritizing the elements of remote work, the top priorities of companies around the globe were cybersecurity measures and collaboration tools.
 Wickr is a fully functional and easy to use collaboration tool that was built with your cybersecurity top of mind.
 Wickr features voice and video calling and conferencing, screen sharing, file sharing, individual and group messaging, and so much more, all protected by military-grade end-to-end encryption.
 No matter where your employees need to collaborate from, they can do it safely and securely within Wickr.
-Get started with Wickr Pro today — for free!
+Get started with AWS Wickr today — for free!